What Is a Voice of the Customer Program? A Practical Guide

 Once you have buy-in, you need a structure.
 A successful VoC program needs a centralized team of "Insight Producers" (who align the company on top pain points) and decentralized "Insight Consumers" (development teams who take action).

-Here is the 5-step flywheel we recommend to keep this running and some helpful resources for each one:
+Here is the 5-step flywheel we recommend to keep this running, with some helpful resources for each one:

-- Map Customer Conversations: Identify where it’s happening—social, support tickets, surveys, review sites.
-You can't analyze what you don't capture.
+- Map Customer Conversations: Identify where it is happening, social, support tickets, surveys, review sites.
+You cannot analyze what you do not capture.

 - Identify Top Pain Points: Analyze that feedback to find recurring themes.
 Categorize them by frequency and severity.